My Quiet Kitchen

 • Skip ahead to step 2 if using the almond flour crust linked in the recipe.

-If starting with raw hazelnuts, toast them on a baking sheet at 350 degrees for 10 minutes.
-Let cool slightly before wrapping in a lint-free towel and rubbing together to remove most of the skins.
+For raw hazelnuts, toast them on a baking sheet at 350 degrees for 10 minutes.
+Let cool slightly before wrapping in a lint-free towel and rubbing together to remove most of the papery skins.
 In a food processor fitted with the S blade, pulse together the hazelnuts, dates and salt until sticky and well incorporated.
 Lightly oil the scalloped ring of an 11-inch tart pan.
 Press the crust mixture into the pan, allowing it to come up the sides.
-Freeze the crust for a few minutes while you prepare the filling.
+Freeze the crust for a few minutes while you blend the filling.

 • With a blender (see Notes): Blend the cashews (or nut/seed butter) and coconut milk on high speed until smooth.
 Add the vanilla, coffee, cocoa powder, and melted chocolate to the blender, and blend again.